Somaskandan931/Somaskandan931/README.md

 ### What I'm Working On

-* OnSource – An AI-powered supplier sourcing platform designed for SMEs
+* SourceUp – An AI-powered supplier sourcing platform designed for SMEs
 * Improving all projects

 ### Currently Learning